compbiozurich/UZH-BIO392/course-results/2021/tina-sidler/day10_notes.md

 Then **filter** the raw variants and the contamination -> .... -> variants

-Panel Normals: accumulation of match normals, to make sure variants we don't want have been filtered out Match normal: from same individual as the tumor
+Panel Normals: accumulation of match normals, to make sure variants we don't want have been filtered out Match normal: is a sample of healthy tissue from the same individual to distinguish germline mutations from somatic mutations